smartcontractkit/documentation/docs/chainlink-nodes/node-versions.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Node Versions and Upgrades"
+title: 'Node Versions and Upgrades'
-permalink: "docs/node-versions/"
+permalink: 'docs/node-versions/'
-whatsnext: {"Running a Chainlink Node":"/docs/running-a-chainlink-node/"}
+whatsnext: { 'Running a Chainlink Node': '/docs/running-a-chainlink-node/' }
 metadata:
-  title: "Node Versions and Release Notes"
+  title: 'Node Versions and Release Notes'
-  description: "Details about various node versions and how to migrate between them."
+  description: 'Details about various node versions and how to migrate between them.'
 ---

 You can find a list of release notes for Chainlink nodes in the [smartcontractkit GitHub repository](https://github.com/smartcontractkit/chainlink/releases).
 Docker images are available in the [Chainlink Docker hub](https://hub.docker.com/r/smartcontract/chainlink/tags).